-Watching Christmas movies on Netflix, regardless of the device, is a great way to enjoy the holidays, especially if you want to immerse yourself in the season.
+Watching Christmas movies on Netflix can be a great way to enjoy the holidays, especially if you want to immerse yourself in the season.
 And don’t worry about your connection, as there are many ways to improve your Netflix stream.

-Netflix has so much content it’s often difficult to sort the wheat from the chaff.
-So, to help you out over the holidays, we have selected 12 Christmas movies worth watching on Netflix.
+Netflix has a lot of content, and it can be difficult to sort the wheat from the chaff.
+To help you relax over the holidays, we’ve done the work for you and have selected several Christmas movies worth watching on Netflix.

 1. How the Grinch Stole Christmas (2000)